cloudfoundry/app-autoscaler/style-guide/README.md

 We recommend to install pre-commit on develop machines.
 This will help to catch issue before code review.

+### IntelliJ java code style import
+To get intellij to play nice with the google code style checker we need to import the code style for intellij To do this follow the IDE setup on the [google format home page](https://github.com/google/google-java-format#intellij-android-studio-and-other-jetbrains-ides)

 ### Install Pre-Commit

 Install [Pre-commit](https://pre-commit.com/) on developer laptop